Why this matters

 - You own the domain, but not the system that powers the site.

-- You can edit pages, but you cannot control how pages are built.
+- You edit pages, but you lack control over how pages are built.

-- You can add features, but only within the platform’s limits.
+- You add features, but only within the platform’s limits.

-- You can leave, but you cannot export a clean site.
+- You leave, but export does not produce a clean, reusable site.

 Hidden costs that show up later